yoda-pa/yoda/README.md

 $ dude money exps
 2017-05-04 16:06:00 SGD 30 shoes
 ```
-#### vocabulary
+#### learn
+This command group contains commands that will be helpful in learning new things.
-For enhancing your vocabulary and tracking your progress.
+- vocabulary: For enhancing your vocabulary and tracking your progress.
 ```bash
 # get a random word
 $  dude vocabulary word